jindrapetrik/webp4j/README.md

 ## Prerequisites

-Before using WebP4j, ensure you have the following requirements in place:

-- Java Development Kit (JDK) 17 or higher
+This library is developed and tested with Java 17+.
+While Java 8 should be supported, it has not been thoroughly tested.
+For best compatibility, we recommend using Java 17 or later.

 ### Important Note: